EmiliaPsacharopoulos/Quadruped-8dof-Robot/README.md

 ## Project Overview

 We are a part of a robotics based research team at the University of Michigan.
 Our 2021 summer focus is to implement our version of the New York University's Open Dynamic Robot Initiative 8 degree of freedom quadruped robot, a low cost (~$8,000) and torque controlled modular system made primarily from 3D printed parts.
-We plan to contribute to this research initiative by documenting our process (via GitHub, YouTube, and a project report), revising existing procedures, and designing new capabilities.
+We plan to contribute to this research initiative by thoroughly documenting our process (via GitHub, YouTube, and a project report), revising existing procedures, and designing new capabilities.

 ## Links
 - Our YouTube Channel